 - Corneal scratches or abrasions – a foreign body may scratch the cornea, which is the clear membrane on the front of the eye.
 With the right care, most corneal abrasions – even large ones – heal within 48 hours.
 In some cases, however, they can lead to a long-term problem known as recurrent corneal erosion, which may occur even years after the original injury.

 - Ulcer – sometimes a scratch on the cornea doesn’t heal.
 A defect on the surface of your eye (ulcer) may form in its place.
 This could affect your vision or lead to an abscess.

-- Penetration of the eye – sometimes an object can pierce the eye and enter the eyeball, causing serious injury and even blindness.
+- Penetration of the eye – sometimes a projectile object can pierce the eye and enter the eyeball, causing serious injury and even blindness.

-- Corneal scarring – this can cause some degree of permanent visual loss.
+- Corneal scarring – this can cause some degree of permanent visual impairment.